kyma-incubator/compass/docs/compass/03-02-labeling.md

 # Labels

-You can add a label to every top-level entity, such as Application or Runtime.
-A label consists of a key-value pair that allows you to search for an Application/Runtime.
-You can find out about all label keys used in the given tenant
-You can also define validation rules for a label with a given key but it is optional.
+A label is a key-value pair that you can add to every top-level entity, such as an Application or a Runtime.
+It allows you to search for and find out about all Applications and Runtimes label keys used in a given tenant.
+You can also define validation rules for labels with a given key using LabelDefinitions.

 ## LabelDefinitions

 For every label, you can create a LabelDefinition to set validation rules for values.
-For the given label, you can provide only one value, however, it can also be a JSON array, depending on the LabelDefintions schema.

->**NOTE:** LabelDefinitions are optional, but they are created automatically if the user adds labels for which LabelDefinitions do not exist.
+LabelDefinitions are optional, but they are created automatically if the user adds labels for which LabelDefinitions do not exist.
+You can manage LabelDefinitions using mutations and queries.
+See the examples:

-1. A label can have related LabelDefinition when a user can define JSON schema for validation of values.

-### API

-1. Extend the Director's GraphQL API to manage LabelDefinitions using mutations and queries for a new type: **LabelDefinition**

 ```graphql
 scalar JSONSchema # the same as Any